Descriptions: Pastoral Theology & Evangelism

 PTH 626 Conflict Resolution in the Church (1 credit)

 An examination of biblical principles in regard to human relationships, as well as subjective and situational factors involved in the perception and negotiation of mutual understanding, fairness, compromise, conciliation and cooperation.

-PTH 628 Legal Issues For Churches and Clergy (1 credit)
+PTH 628 Legal Issues for Churches and Clergy (1 credit)

-A course designed to acquaint ministering persons with substantive legal issues of special relevance to churches and clergy.
+A course designed to acquaint ministers with substantive legal issues of special relevance to churches and clergy.

 PTH 632 Worship in the Church

 An investigation of the role of worship in the Christian congregation with a view to developing a theology and philosophy of worship.
 Includes a study of worship in the Old and New Testaments and in the history of the Church.
 The distinctive elements of sacramental, word-centered and Pentecostal worship are explored.

 PTH 633 Leading the Smaller Church (1 credit)

 A course designed to deal with the concerns of ministering effectively to a smaller congregation.
 Emphasis is upon the development of lay resources and the adaptation of departmental ministries to smaller group situations.

 PTH/PCS/BTH 635 The Theology and Practice of Spiritual Gifts